PraveshKunwar/PraveshKunwar/README.md

 ## About Me 🕵️

 Hi, my name is Pravesh Kunwar.
-I am a software developer who loves to code, especially with Javascript, Typescript, and Python.
+I am a software developer who loves to code, especially with Javascript, Typescript, and C++.

 <div align="center">
 <details>